Valquaresma03/MAS/README.md

 - **Mean radial error (1.80) and mean angular error (1.34) are high**, indicating agents often deviated from the target circle and were frequently misaligned.
 - **Time on target ratio is 0.00**, showing agents were almost never able to follow the intended trajectory.
-- **Avoid ratio of 65.67%** suggests agents spent most of the simulation actively avoiding obstacles rather than performing the desired circle-following behavior.
+- **Avoid ratio of 65.67%** suggests agents spent most of the simulation actively avoiding obstacles and the other agents as priority rather than performing the desired circle-following behavior.
 - **Minimum and mean separation (0.68 and 0.73)** are relatively low, pointing to frequent close encounters between agents, likely due to crowding or challenging navigation.
 - **Total steps (150) are much lower than in other tests,** indicating a shorter or more challenging simulation scenario that limited learning opportunities.